auth-global/self-documenting-cryptography/design-documents/g3pb2.md

-In theory it should be possible for Eve to use some flavor of Homomorphic Encryption to construct an implementation of Alice's algorithm that securely hides the fact that "this password is for Acme Corporation" from Craig.
+In theory it should be possible for Eve to use some flavor of Homomorphic Encryption to construct an implementation of Alice's algorithm that securely hides the fact that "this password is for Acme Corporation, Inc." from Craig.
 For example, people have demonstrated being able to compute a few blocks of SHA-256 inside Fully Homomorphic Encryption (FHE) within a few seconds.

 While most forms of Homomorphic Encryption impose significant overhead, FHE is